rollup/plugins/packages/node-resolve/README.md

 Type: `Array[...String]`<br>
 Default: `[]`

-Force resolving for these modules to root's node_modules that helps to prevent bundling the same package multiple times if package is imported from dependencies.
+An `Array` of modules names, which instructs the plugin to force resolving for the specified modules to the root `node_modules`.
+Helps to prevent bundling the same package multiple times if package is imported from dependencies.

 ```js
 dedupe: ['my-package', '@namespace/my-package'];